 Writing is a cornerstone for demonstrating understanding of nursing concepts.
 The nursing faculty are dedicated to grading this writing with consistency.
-The following rubric has been developed to establish professional writing standards for the nursing program.
-All papers will be graded according to BSN Writing Guidelines.
+The rubric in the BSN Writing Guidelines has been developed to establish professional writing standards for the nursing program.
+All papers will be graded according to the criteria identified.
+The content rubrics are available after the description of each assignment in the course learning resources.